christinereina/epicodus-pizza/README.md

 ## Description

-This is my fictional pizza site where the user can create their own pizza!
-This shows my knowledge of protypes and constructors in js.
+This is my fictional pizza site where the user can create their own vegan pizza!
+This order form shows my knowledge of protypes and constructors in javascript.

 ## Specifications